shankardesigner/movie-finder-java/README.md

-# Tt follows the basics of the Microservies where as applicable.
+# It follows the basics of the Microservies where as applicable.

 This project is based on the java Spring Framework And RESTFUL Services.